Corolla, North Carolina: Corolla Demographics

 Corolla is a diverse place, with its native residents describing themselves as belonging to various ethnic groups.
 The greatest number among them are white, followed by African Americans.
 Significant ancestries of people in Corolla include English, German, Italian, and Polish.
 The principal language spoken is English, but Spanish and Italian are other popular languages.
 Per capita income in Corolla is $48,670.
 52.80% of the adult population has a four-year degree or equivalent, while in other parts of the United States the average is 21.84%.

 Parks and nature preserves

 Corolla is home to the Outer Banks Center for Wildlife Education, located in Currituck Heritage Park.
 The park has a boardwalk through wetlands.
-It is listed as an eBird hotspot, with at least 80 species recorded in the park.
+It is listed as an eBird hotspot, with at least 219 species recorded in the park since 2000.
 Less than a mile north of Corolla is the Currituck Banks North Carolina National Estuarine Research Reserve.